karneh/mediationmonitor.github.io/index.md

 <details>
   <summary>Sample Rate</summary>

-Given the fact that heartbeat is about 0.66 - 1.33 Hz and breath rate is about 0.16 - 0.25 Hz, we wanted a sample rate greater than those ranges to make sure it could pick up both patterns.
+Given the fact that heartbeat is about 0.66 - 1.33 Hz and breath rate is about 0.16 - 0.25 Hz (from our own measurements of pulses and breaths during mediation), we wanted a sample rate greater than those ranges to make sure it could pick up both patterns.
 We started off with data sampled at 10 Hz and then transitioned to 50 Hz after discovering (through trial and error) that data sampled at 50 Hz gave us more data points to analyze.

 </details>